Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 Receive a free resource: "Hiking Layering System Explained"

-Hiking hygiene for women means dealing with (gasp!) body fluids.
+Good hiking hygiene for women on a day hike or backpacking trip means dealing with (gasp!) body fluids.

 Not so fast, dear hiker!

 Let's take a moment to appreciate those body fluids.